zhibirc/ptt/README.md

 considers: "Always cache DOM values that are used more than once to avoid a performance penalty";

 - perform as many changes as possible outside of the live DOM structure;

+- event delegation is typically more performant than binding each element individually, so use it;

 - alternative way to avoid unnecessary _reflow_, one of the most expensive functions of a browser, is to remove a node from the live DOM before operating on it.
 You can remove a node from the live DOM in two ways: